Vandivier/afterecon/content/2023-03-26-why-and-how-to-create-an-independent-research-institution.md

 ---
-title: Why and How to Create an Independent Research Institution
+title: "Why and How to Create an Independent Research Institution"
 date: 2023-03-25 21:42:03
 author: John Vandivier
 ---